Lombiq/Orchard-Vue.js/Readme.md

 ### Advantages of SFCs.

 - Tooling!
 If you have an IDE plugin for Vue.js it will work better.
-Syntax highlighting, Go to Definition for custom elements, and all other advantages of static Vue development.
+Syntax highlighting, property autocomplete, Go to Definition for custom elements, and all other advantages of static Vue development.
 - The script and template are kept together, which makes understanding the individual component easier.
 - No need to escape the `@` on events.